-Completed Program Requirements Complete Initial Background Check & TB Test.
-Instructions can be found here: https://clemson.app.box.com/s/2qyzcm6y72dbwowa0tcr32fm9k3loii4 Complete and submit Statement of Disclosure Concerning all Prior Convictions Form Complete and submit FERPA Records Release Form Software Requirements Create a CU Navigate account using university credentials.
-Purchase Anthology from the University bookstore and register the Anthology account.
-Transitio ning to the Professional Level Take Praxis Core Tests Results or have Exemption are verified by the Academic Advisor.
-Verify Program Course Requirements and GPA with the Academic Advisor.
-Preparing g to Student Teach Complete Application for Student Teaching Placement with OFCPO.
+Program Requirements Complete Initial Background Check & TB Test.
+Instructions can be found here: https://clemson.app.box.com/s/2qyzcm6y72dbwowa0tcr32fm9k3loii4 Complete and submit Statement of Disclosure Concerning all Prior Convictions Form Complete and submit FERPA Records Release Form Requirements Create a CU Navigate account using university credentials.
+Purchase Chalk & Wire from the University bookstore and register the Chalk & Wire account. ning to the Professional Level Take Praxis Core Tests Results or have Exemption are verified by the Academic Advisor.
+Verify Program Course Requirements and GPA with the Academic Advisor. g to Student Teach Complete Application for Student Teaching Placement with OFCPO.
 This is typically done in the fall of the junior year.
-Complete the Student Teaching Application via your Educator Portal at the SC State Department of Education website and pay the required fee.
-Complete the requirements for an FBI Background Check and Sex Offender Requirements (fingerprinting).
+Complete the Application for Educator Certification/Licensure at the SC State Department of Education website.
+Complete the requirements for an FBI Background Check and Sex Offender Requirements .
 This must be done AFTER submitting the Application.
-Directions will be available in your Educator Portal upon completing the Student Teaching Application.
 Student Teacher Candidate: Take the appropriate Praxis II Principles of Learning and Teaching (PLT) Exam after completing EDF 3020/8020 Educational Psychology.